deepCeadeus/pokeemerald-modern-oras-R/README.md

 Slight changes to top floor and outside peak encounters.

 ### Night Encounters
+- I have not explicitly documented night encounters.
+You can always check the wild encounters JSON.
+(A little mystery is healthy)
 - All major land routes have updated night encounters fishing, rocksmash, and surf included.
 - Night time should feel different than day.
 - Treeko, Torchic, Mudkip and evolutions can be found in night encounters